sttng/LegoToR/README.md

 # Credits

 * jonnysp https://github.com/jonnysp for pyldd2obj.py.
-Most of the work is based on this great tool
+Most of the work is based on this great tool.